pbussman/GardenMonitoringSystem/README.md

 ## Repository Structure
 - **SBC/**: Contains code for the Raspberry Pi SBC.
 The Aggregators and the Intelligence unit.
+- **SBC/**: Contains code for the Raspberry Pi Zero 2 w.
+Valve control units.
 - **Pico/**: Contains code for the Raspberry Pi Pico microcontrollers.
+Sensor units.
 - **docs/**: Documentation, wiring diagrams, and setup instructions.

 ## Setup Instructions